BeleRohit/CarPrice_Prediction_Using_MLR_VIF_RFE/README.md

 ## How to Contribute

 We believe in the power of collaboration.
 If you're interested in contributing to this project, whether by suggesting improvements, adding new features, or fixing issues, we welcome your contributions.
-Please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## Acknowledgements

 We'd like to express our gratitude to the amazing open-source community, which provides valuable resources, tools, and inspiration for projects like this.